rayanfam/rayanfam.github.io/_posts/2023-10-07-hardware-design-stack.md

 This is a Chisel testbench to test a Chisel circuit with specific input conditions and check the output to determine if the circuit behaves as expected.

 Initially, the `start` input is set to 0 using `poke`.
 The circuit is advanced by one clock cycle using `dut.clock.step(1)`.
 Then, a test value is calculated using a function named `TestingSample.SampleFormulaFunctions(1, 2)` and converted to an integer.
-The `start"` input is set to 1 to enable the circuit.
+The `start` input is set to 1 to enable the circuit.
 The `in1` input is set to the previously calculated test value using `poke`.
 The circuit is advanced by one clock cycle again.
 Finally, the output from `out1` is checked.
 If it matches the expected value (0), it prints `[*] Successful`, otherwise `[x] NOT successful!`.

 After that, you can run your test by using [sbt](https://www.scala-sbt.org/), and it will make a `.vcd` file.
 The VCD file is passed as an input to the [GTKWave](https://gtkwave.sourceforge.net/) and you can see different signals and what happens in each clock cycle and the final outputs.
 Of course, the results can be automatically tested with Scala but if you want to debug and find possible errors, you can see the signal waves.